How would you rate your current omnichannel strategy?

 Omnichannel strategies assume customers move between channels.

 They may research online and buy offline.
 They might begin a shopping session on your site, and complete it in-app while waiting in line.
-The focus on an omnichannel strategy is to create the best customer experience across all channels.

 What Amazon Can Teach Us About Omnichannel Strategy